rabbitmq/rabbitmq-website/site/mqtt.md

 For transient (QoS0) publishes, the plugin will publish messages as transient (non-persistent).
 Naturally, for durable (QoS1) publishes, persistent messages will be used internally.

+**RabbitMQ doesn't support two-step acknowledgements, and so there is no support for QoS2 subscriptions.**
+However, MQTT 3.1 supports QoS downgrade and RabbitMQ automatically downgrades QoS2 publishes and subscribes to QoS1.
+All messages published as QoS2 will be sent to subscribers as QoS1.
+All subscriptions with QoS2 will be downgraded to QoS1 during SUBSCRIBE request (SUBACK responses will contain downgraded QoS).

 Queues created for MQTT subscribers will have names starting with `mqtt-subscription-`, one per subscription QoS level.
 The queues will have [queue TTL](/ttl.html) depending